sje30/schol2018/innovations.md

 not adopt a preprint culture: publishing a preprint might prevent subsequent publication in a top-tier journal, or leading to scooping by another group.
-There is some historic justification of these concerns, as an NIH experiment in preprints was effectively halted in the 1960s by journals' refusal to accept preprints for submission [@Cobb2017-tv].
+There is some historic justification of these concerns: an NIH experiment in preprints was effectively halted in the 1960s by journals' refusal to accept preprints for submission [@Cobb2017-tv].

 BioRxiv, launched in 2013, has overcome these concerns.
 Researchers in diverse areas as ecology, neuroscience and genomics are uploading